gvwilson/sensibleadventures/nardica/nardica.md

 that she and Aunt Naggie had scrounged, bought, or traded for.

 That evening,
-the subject was climate change---again.
+the subject was modern history---again.
-Iffy groaned and turned the replay speed to max as the familiar story unfolded.
+Iffy groaned and turned the interaction speed to maximum as the familiar story unfolded.
-Coal then oil then coal again...
+People burned coal, then oil, then coal again...
-Forests cut down or worn to nothing by drought...
+Forests were cut down or worn to nothing by drought as the winds shifted...
-Fish disappearing as pollution took its toll and currents shifted course, to be replaced by the jellyfish that the *Guinevere* now harvested...
+Fish disappeared as pollution took its toll and the ecosystem collapsed, to be replaced by the jellyfish that now choked the seas...
-She skipped over the section showing how the warmer waters thawed the ancient methane ices on the sea floor, releasing even more greenhouse gases into the atmosphere.
+She skipped over the section on how the warming caused the ancient clathrate ice on the ocean floor to thaw, sending even more greenhouse gases into the atmosphere in an ever-accelerating spiral.
+She knew all she needed to about what giant bubbles could do to any ships unlucky enough to be above them.

+She played through half a dozen sims, doing worse and worse as she went along.
-Suddenly restless once again,
+Suddenly restless again,
+she closed her homework,
-she took a deep breath and tapped one of the video squares on the control panel.
+took a deep breath,
+and tapped one of the video squares on the control panel.
 "Hey," she said,
 her heart in her throat.
 "Don't mean to innerupt,